josephpellumbi/josephpellumbi/README.md

 - LinkedIn: [https://www.linkedin.com/in/josephpellumbi/]

-Feel free to reach out for any collaboration opportunities or if you want to chat about data, analytics, or business intelligence!
+Feel free to reach out for any collaboration opportunities or if you want to chat about data analytics or business intelligence!

 ---